abuxton/kbypg/showoff/Beaker/Run.md

     @@@ Shell
       # bundle exec rspec spec/<testfolder>
 #
-The latter line is the current prefered usage, and what we invloked in the demo.
+The latter line is the current preferable usage, and what we invoked in the demo.

 ~~~SECTION:notes~~~